-Powder is a 1995 film starring Sean Patrick Flanery as Jeremy "Powder" Reed, a blindingly white, bald albino boy born with supernatural powers.
-Powder's mother had died during pregnancy and his father had disowned him, so his grandparents cared for him instead, though keeping him in the basement with nothing but books for solace.
+Powder is a 1995 film starring Sean Patrick Flanery as Jeremy "Powder" Reed — a blindingly white, bald albino boy born with supernatural, electricity-based powers.
+Powder's mother, having been struck by lightning, suffered Death by Childbirth and his father disowned him upon seeing his odd appearance, so his grandparents cared for him instead, though keeping him in the basement with nothing but books for solace.
 CPS agents take Powder from his home and to bring Powder into the outside world after his grandfather is discovered dead.

 This film provides examples of:

 - Ascend to a Higher Plane of Existence: At the end of the film, Powder vanishes after running into a field and being struck by lightning.
 Doug theorizes that he transcended the mundane world and turned into pure energy.

 - Albinos Are Freaks: Powder sticks out like a sore thumb.
 He gets picked on in school and has electrical powers, too.

 - Bittersweet Ending: It's clear that despite the efforts of those who care about him Powder is never quite going to fit in with the rest of the world, because humanity hasn't caught up with him yet, so he rushes out into a field as a lightning storm passes over, and manages to Ascend to a Higher Plane of Existence.